rhymeyang/Se/docs/308B/Chapter05.md

 Hardware monitoring capabilities may vary among different makes of computer systems, but can include any or all of the following:

-- **CPU**
-  - Monitoring will indicate whether the system’s CPU is operating properly and whether its temperature is within normal range.
+- **CPU**<br/>Monitoring will indicate whether the system’s CPU is operating properly and whether its temperature is within normal range.
-- **Power supply**
-  - Monitoring will show whether the power supply is operating properly, including input voltage, output voltage and current, cooling fans, and temperature.
+- **Power supply**<br/>Monitoring will show whether the power supply is operating properly, including input voltage, output voltage and current, cooling fans, and temperature.
-- **Internal components**
-  - Monitoring will specify whether other internal components such as storage devices, memory, chipsets, controllers, adaptors, and cooling fans are operating properly and within normal temperature ranges.
+- **Internal components**<br/> Monitoring will specify whether other internal components such as storage devices, memory, chipsets, controllers, adaptors, and cooling fans are operating properly and within normal temperature ranges.
-- **Resource utilization**
-  - Monitoring will measure the amount of resources in use, including CPU, memory, disk storage, and network utilization.
+- **Resource utilization**<br/>Monitoring will measure the amount of resources in use, including CPU, memory, disk storage, and network utilization.
-- **Asset management**
-  - Many monitoring systems can track the assets that are present in the environment, giving management an electronic asset inventory capability.
+- **Asset management**<br/> Many monitoring systems can track the assets that are present in the environment, giving management an electronic asset inventory capability.
-- **External environment**
-  - Monitoring is usually considered incomplete unless the surrounding environment is also monitored.
+- **External environment**<br/> Monitoring is usually considered incomplete unless the surrounding environment is also monitored.
 This usually includes temperature, humidity, the presence of water, and vibration in locales where earthquakes are common.
 Monitoring can also include video surveillance and access door alarms.

 Centralized monitoring environments typically utilize the local area network for transmitting information from systems to a central console.
 Many monitoring consoles have the ability to send alert messages to the personnel who manage the systems being monitored.
 Often, reports can show monitoring statistics over time so that personnel can identify trends that could be indications of impending failure.